whatnameisit/Samsung-ATIV-Book-2-NT270E5R-KD5S-Hackintosh/README.md

 Apple for macOS

-The Acidanthera team for OpenCore and kexts
+The Acidanthera team for OpenCore and many kexts

-RehabMan for his laptop guides
+The Dortania team for OpenCore guides

-CaseySJ for starting and keeping the framebuffer discussions alive at tonymacx86
+CaseySJ for starting the Intel framebuffer discussions at tonymacx86 which helped with VGA output

 zxystd(original author) and lynxnu(fixed kernel panic) for Ath3kBT